 CCA has determined that its joint venture investment in APM represents a variable interest entity ("VIE") in accordance with ASC 810, "Consolidation" of which CCA is not the primary beneficiary.
 CCA has a 50% ownership interest in APM, an entity holding the management contract for a correctional facility, HM Prison Forest Bank, under a 25-year prison management contract with an agency of the United Kingdom government.
 The Forest Bank facility, located in Salford, England, was previously constructed and owned by a wholly-owned subsidiary of CCA, which was sold in April 2001.
 All gains and losses under the joint venture are accounted for using the equity method of accounting.
-During 2000, CCA extended a working capital loan to APM, which totaled \$4.7 million as of December 31, 2011.
+During 2000, CCA extended a working capital loan to APM, which has an outstanding balance of \$4.8 million as of December 31, 2012.
 The outstanding working capital loan represents CCA's maximum exposure to loss in connection with APM.

-For the year ended December 31, 2011, equity in losses of joint venture was \$134,000, while during the years ended December 31, 2010 and 2009 equity in earnings of joint venture was \$18,000 and \$27,000, respectively, which is included in other (income) expense in the consolidated statements of operations.
+For the years ended December 31, 2012, 2011, and 2010 equity in earnings (losses) of joint venture was \$323,000, \$(134,000), and \$18,000, respectively, which is included in other (income) expense in the consolidated statements of operations.
 Because CCA's investment in APM has no carrying value, equity in the net deficit of APM is applied as a reduction to the net carrying value of the note receivable balance, which is included in other assets in the accompanying consolidated balance sheets.